 Tim pursues a three-pointed musical career.
 As a conductor, he has worked with choirs large and small and held posts with Wakefield Festival Chorus, Vocalis, The York Rose Singers, Thornton Vocal Union, The Eldon Singers and a host of other celebrated Northern Choirs.
 He runs two choirs he founded, The Heritage Singers and The Heritage Masterworks Chorale.

 As Principal of the Yorkshire College of Music and Drama Tim is responsible for the college’s management and operations also acting as composition, theory and singing teacher.
 He has previously held also the position of Music and Festivals Officer on the Executive board of the National Association of Choirs and in 2016 was elected as the Chairman for the Royal School of Church Music committee in the Ripon and Leeds area.
-In 2019 he will act as Artistic Director for Voices Yorkshire, a Yorkshire wide choral festival, a twenty first century version of the Leeds Triennial Choral Festival.
+In 2019 he acted act as the Artistic Director for Voices Yorkshire, a Yorkshire wide choral festival, a twenty first century version of the Leeds Triennial Choral Festival.

-Vicente Magalhães: Principal Accompanist
+Lucas Kelly: Principal Accompanist

 Lucas Kelly joined the musical team in September 2021 as Principal Accompanist.
 An experienced pianist, composer and teacher, Lucas supports the choir’s rehearsals and concert schedules.

 Lucas holds a First Class Honours Degree from Royal Birmingham Conservatoire in Jazz Piano, achieving distinction in ABRSM Grade 8 at the age of 15.
 He has received tuition form some of the United Kingdom’s top contemporary musicians including John Turville, Liam Noble and Ross Stanley and has performed with many ensembles including Doncaster Youth Jazz Orchestra and the RBC Duke Ellington Orchestra.